ybizeul/ybFeed/README.md

 Here are some I already identified :

-- ybFeed relies on a cookie to authenticate the session, if the cookie is lost there is no easy way to retrieve the feed
+- ybFeed relies on a cookie to authenticate the session, if the cookie is lost there is no easy way to retrieve the feed (you can get it from the `secret` file in the feed directory)
 - Most modern browser won't honor loog cookie lifetime, some alternative authentication would be needed to get access once the cookie is expired
 - Mobile usage is pretty limited as you cannot paste data currently